Please enter your Mobile Number and Education Level to proceed.

 Higher Studies Consultant

-Nishil Mohammed is currently pursuing his PhD in Chemical Engineering from University of Waterloo, Canada.
+Nishil Mohammed obtained his Doctorate degree in Chemical Engineering from the University of Waterloo, Canada and currently he is involved in various roles related to the outreach of science and engineering education.
 He obtained his B.Tech and M.Tech degrees in Biotechnology and Nanotechnology from India before moving to Canada for his doctoral studies.
 He has an extensive knowledge on various fields of science and engineering acquired through his interdisciplinary educational background and training.
 During his undergraduate and graduate studies, he has also worked with some reputed companies as intern and as research fellow.
 All these opportunities have helped him to network with some eminent personalities in various fields of science and engineering both in academia and industry.
 Apart from this, he has a thorough understanding on how to apply for internship opportunities, scholarships and graduate programs.